openearth/xbeach-docs/docs/xbeach_manual.rst

 where :math:`\tau_{bd}` and :math:`\tau_{bi}` are bed shear stress terms due to drag and inertia, respectively.
 Note that the inertia component of the bed shear stress does not represent the actual inertia of the particles, but refers to the force on particles in the bed due to pressure gradients, as well as due to the disturbance of the accelerating flow, following potential flow theory.

 The bed shear stress due to drag is computed with the XBeach-G default of White-Colebrook grain size (keyword: :par:`bedfriction=white-colebrook-grainsize`).
-The bed friction factor :math:`c_{f}` is computed following the description of XXX to account for modified bed shear stress due to ventilated boundary layer effects in areas of infiltration and exfiltration
+The bed friction factor :math:`c_{f}` is computed following the description of :cite:`conley1994` to account for modified bed shear stress due to ventilated boundary layer effects in areas of infiltration and exfiltration

 .. math::
    :label: cf-infiltration